mariesophiet/master_thesis/docs/supported_algorithms.md

 # Supported PQC Algorithms <!-- omit from toc -->

 ## Support Overview <!-- omit from toc -->
-This document outlines the Key Exchange Mechanisms (KEM) and digital signature algorithms supported in this project based on the upstream cryptographic dependencies (Liboqs, OQS-Provider, and OpenSSL).
-It also details exclusions and the rationale behind them.
+This document outlines the Key Encapsulation Mechanisms (KEMs) and digital signature algorithms supported by this project, based on its upstream cryptographic dependencies: Liboqs, OQS-Provider, and OpenSSL.
+While the PQC-Evaluation-Tools project integrates nearly all algorithms from these libraries, there are a few exceptions.

-The PQC-Evaluation-Tools project provides support for all the PQC algorithms provided by its various dependency libraries.
-However, there are some exceptions to this, which are detailed in the following subsections.
-For detailed information on the algorithms this project supports, please refer to the following dependency library documentation:
+It contains comprehensive lists of all supported PQC algorithms, along with any exclusions and the rationale behind them.
+For additional reference, the upstream dependency documentation can be found here:

 - [Liboqs Supported Algorithms](https://github.com/open-quantum-safe/liboqs?tab=readme-ov-file#supported-algorithms)
 - [OpenSSL Supported PQC Algorithms](https://github.com/openssl/openssl/releases/tag/openssl-3.5.0)